United States forms

 - Submitting original documents unnecessarily can result in their destruction.

-- Missing a biometrics services appointment can lead to delays or even denial of your petition.
+- Missing a scheduled biometrics services appointment can lead to delays or even denial of the petition.

-- Not submitting a certified Labor Condition Application (LCA) is a common error in H-1B petitions.
+- Not submitting a certified Labor Condition Application (LCA) can lead to issues with H-1B petitions.

 - Submitting petitions for E-2 CNMI investor classification after January 18, 2013.